Tom Wilhelmsen (baseball): Texas Rangers

 On November 16, 2015, the Mariners traded Wilhelmsen, James Jones, and a player to be named later (Patrick Kivlehan) to the Texas Rangers for Leonys Martín and Anthony Bass.
 On January 13, 2016, the Rangers and Wilhelmsen agreed to a one-year, $3.1 million contract to avoid arbitration.
 Wilhelmsen had a rough start with the Rangers with an ERA of 10.55.
-With this, the Rangers optioned Wilhelmsen to Triple A, but he refused, making him a free agent.
+With this, the Rangers optioned Wilhelmsen to the Triple-A Round Rock Express, but he refused, making him a free agent.

-Second stint with Seattle
+Seattle Mariners (second stint)

 On June 22, 2016, Wilhelmsen signed a one-year contract with the Seattle Mariners.
 He was designated for assignment by the Mariners on November 18, and released on November 22.

 Arizona Diamondbacks

-Wilhelmsen signed a minor league contract with the Arizona Diamondbacks with an invitation to spring training in February 2017.
+On February 10, 2017, Wilhelmsen signed a minor league contract with the Arizona Diamondbacks.
 He made the Diamondbacks' Opening Day roster.
-He was released on June 16, 2017 after struggling with his command, allowing 12 walks in 26 innings and posting a 4.44 ERA for the Diamondbacks.
+He was designated for assignment on June 11.
+He was released on June 16, 2017, after struggling with his command, allowing 12 walks in 26 innings and posting a 4.44 ERA for the Diamondbacks.

 Milwaukee Brewers

-On June 20, 2017, Wilhelmsen signed a minor league contract with the Milwaukee Brewers.
-He was released on August 9, 2017.
+On June 22, 2017, Wilhelmsen signed a minor league contract with the Milwaukee Brewers.
+He was released on August 5.

 San Diego Padres

-On February 6, 2018, Wilhelmsen signed a minor league contract with the San Diego Padres.
+On February 5, 2018, Wilhelmsen signed a minor league contract with the San Diego Padres.
 He was released on March 19.

 St. Paul Saints

-On May 2, 2018, Wilhelmsen signed with the St. Paul Saints of the independent American Association.
+On May 2, 2018, Wilhelmsen signed with the St. Paul Saints of the independent American Association of Independent Professional Baseball.
+He made 18 appearances for the Saints, compiling an 0-1 record and 2.89 ERA with 14 strikeouts and seven saves over 18 2/3 innings of relief.

 Toros de Tijuana

 On July 3, 2018, Wilhelmsen signed with the Toros de Tijuana of the Mexican League.
-He was released on August 14, 2018.
+He made 15 appearances (14 starts) for the Toros, he compiled an 0-1 record and 3.86 ERA with 11 strikeouts and eight saves across 14 innings of relief.
+Wilhelmsen was released by Tijuana on August 18.

 Wilhelmsen announced his retirement on December 10, 2018.